 Natural Hazard Mitigation Plan

-The Lower Connecticut River Valley Council of Governments (RiverCOG), with our consultants Dewberry Engineers, Inc., is currently updating 15 of our 17 communities’ Natural Hazard Mitigation Plans.
+The Lower Connecticut River Valley Council of Governments (RiverCOG), with our consultants Dewberry Engineers, Inc., have updated 15 of our 17 communities’ Natural Hazard Mitigation Plans.
 They are a requirement by the Federal Emergency Management Agency (FEMA) for municipalities to apply for FEMA hazard mitigation grants and must be updated every five years to stay eligible for grant funding.
 The plans provide an important opportunity for communities to come together and assess their ability to withstand and recover from a natural disaster and prioritize actions to mitigate damage caused by future natural disasters.

 - Deep River